lse-ds205/tpi-apis/mk_docs/Getting_Started.md

 uvicorn main:app --reload
 ```

+This will start the API server on port 8000.
 You should see output similar to:
 ```
 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
 INFO:     Started reloader process